 - information indicating whether the UE is allowed to operate as a UE Reader.

-Editor’s note: Whether and what additional subscription information for the UE Reader is needed is FFS.
+- Validity information: valid time duration and area that allowed for UE to act as an AIoT Reader.

+- AF ID information indicating that the UE reader belongs to the designated AF

 - UE Reader subscription information is available to AMF.

-- If AMF receives, as part of the subscription information, the indication that the UE is authorized to operate as a UE Reader, AMF informs NG-RAN that the UE is authorized to operate as a UE Reader.
+- If AMF receives, as part of the subscription information, the indication that the UE is authorized to operate as a UE Reader, considering “the UE reader capability” signaled from UE to AMF, AMF informs NG-RAN that the UE is authorized to operate as a UE Reader.

-Editor’s note: Whether to inform the UE about the authorization information is FFS.

-Editor’s note: Whether UE reader capability is provided to AMF is FFS.

-- If the subscription information has been revoked, the indication that the UE is not authorized to operate as a UE Reader from the UDM, then AMF informs NG-RAN that the UE is not authorized to operate as a UE Reader.
+- If the subscription information has been revoked, the indication that the UE is not authorized to operate as a UE Reader from the UDM, then the AMF informs NG-RAN that the UE is not authorized to operate as a UE Reader.

-- The AIOTF can get the subscription information from the AMF.

-Editor’s note: Whether and how UE Reader subscription information is provided to AIOTF is FFS.

 - Radio resource management for UE Reader operation:

 - If the gNB has received the indication that a UE is authorized to operate as a UE Reader, then the gNB may assign radio resources to the UE for UE Reader operation.

 AIOTF Discovery and Selection for UE reader ID:

-Editor’s note: Whether serving AMF or serving AIOTF (AMF registering the UE’s serving AIOTF information to the UDM is required) is queried from the UDM is FFS.
+Editor’s note: How to discover and select AIOTF when AF provides UE reader ID is FFS.

+- During the UE registration procedure, the AIOTF is selected and invoked by the AMF, after the AMF has authorized the UE as UE Reader.

+- The AMF performs the AIOTF selection.

+- When the UE ID are provided by the AF, the NEF determines its serving AIOTF which covers the AIoT Areas of the serving AMF according to information queried from the UDM and local configuration.

 UE reader selection part:

 Two scenarios will be supported for UE reader selection, AF providing UE reader ID case and AF providing Area case for all types of UE reader.